DeliaRudy/DeliaRudy/README.md

-## Hi there, I'm Delia 👋
+## Hi there, I'm Ruvimbo Delia 👋

 AI Engineer • Data & Business Analyst • Technical Writer

 🤔**Disclaimer:** The repositories and contributions on this account represent personal projects and do not reflect my professional work contributions, which are primarily on privately hosted.